How do I book?

 Where do we practice?

 I’m currently only offering private yoga classes, and all sessions will take place in your chosen space, as long as its conducive to a yoga practice.
-So, your house or corner office will work.
+So, your house, team bootcamp, or corner office will work.
 An open-plan workspace?
 Not so much.
 We can also head outdoors, if you’d prefer, within reason.
 We’ll chat this all over once your appointment is confirmed.

 What if I need to reschedule?